gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 },
 ```

-As in the example above, successive matching entries in the `headers` option will overwrite previous matches - this includes the default caching and security headers if you choose to use your own.
+As in the example above, successive matching entries in `options.headers` will overwrite previous matches - this includes the default caching and security headers if you choose to use your own.

+For SSR pages, headers configured in `options.headers` will be added to the matching routes alongside headers returned from `getServerData`, however, if both places set the same header the value in `getServerData` will take precedence.